kk289/IBM-Data-Science/Course 3_Data Science Methodology/README.md

 ### [Week 2](./Week%202)
 #### From Understanding to Preparation and From Modeling to Evaluation
-In this module, you will learn what it means to understand data, and prepare or clean data.
-You will also learn about the purpose of data modeling and some characteristics of the modeling process.
-Finally, through a lab session, you will learn how to complete the Data Understanding and the Data Preparation stages, as well as the Modeling and the Model Evaluation stages pertaining to any data science problem.
+In this module, I learned what it means to understand data, and prepare or clean data.
+Learned about the purpose of data modeling and some characteristics of the modeling process.
+Finally, through a lab session, I understood how to complete the Data Understanding and the Data Preparation stages, as well as the Modeling and the Model Evaluation stages pertaining to any data science problem.

 ##### Key Concepts
 - Learn what it means to understand data.